sighupio/workshop-material/devsecopsday/kubernetes-security/README.md

 ## Requirements

-In order to procede with the tutorial, you need the following tools:
+In order to procede with the tutorial in a local environment, you need the following tools:
 - [Docker](https://www.docker.com/)
 - [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)